lordmathis/hugo-theme-nightfall/README.md

 openLinksInNewTab = true
 ```

-When enabled, all external links (links to different domains) will automatically open in a new tab.
+When enabled, all external links (links which using http(s) in the markdown-destination) will automatically open in a new tab.
 Internal links will continue to open in the same tab.

 ### Social links